 - Quality Time – Presence… Not presents.
 Go for a walk together.
 Go out for coffee and cake.
 Go on a roadie.

 - Receiving Gifts – The trick with gift giving is to stay away from the generic: Leave the box of Favourites at the supermarket and pick out something that reminds you of your Mum.
+Even something as simple as custom face socks with you and your Mum’s picture should do the trick!
+She can wear those and stay in bed all day.

 - Physical Touch – Hugs.
 Massages.
 Manicures and pedicures.
 Make a mini spa and pamper her for the afternoon.
 Don’t forget the hugs!
 These should be in abundance.

 - Acts of Service – Do something for her.
 Say “Mum, no mothering today” and crack on with housework (pick jobs she hates).
 Clean her car, do the groceries, hell, WIPE THE BENCH.
 What about cooking her dinner?
+How about cleaning her flooring for her?
+Heck, why not give her the gift of Bissell’s best upright vacuum as an additional surprise to your service?

 - Words of Affirmation – Don’t just tell Mum you love her.
 Tell her why.
 Write a card with a list of the best wisdom she’s given you over the years.
 She’ll love hearing how much she’s appreciated and loved.
 Decorate the house with messages (get some Post it Notes!).